yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-cloud.md

 showAsideToc: true
 ---

-This section describes how to create a YugabyteDB universe using more than one cloud provider, including Kubernetes.
+This section describes how to create a YugabyteDB universe with nodes in more than one cloud provider, including Kubernetes.

 ## Prerequisites

 Before you start creating a universe, ensure that you performed steps applicable to the cloud providers of your choice, as described in [Configure a cloud provider](/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/).

+Specifically, you need:

+* At least two configured cloud providers
+*

+## Create nodes

+## Define your regions

 ## Create a universe